 - Refrain from Adverse Conduct that would reflect poorly on the CFP marks;

 - Report Disciplinary And Similar Events to the CFP Board;

 - Cooperate with the CFP Board in its Investigations; and

 - Comply with the Terms and Conditions Themselves.

 Refrain From Conduct That Reflects Poorly On CFP Marks

 In the long run, the CFP marks are only beneficial to CFP certificants if they are viewed as a credible and trustworthy marker of professionalism by consumers… a viewpoint that is enhanced by both how CFP certificants individually behave when serving their clients and the CFP Board’s broad-based Public Awareness efforts to convey the credibility of the CFP marks, but that is also impaired by the misdeeds of individual CFP certificants that may reflect poorly on that credibility.

-Accordingly, not representing the CFP marks in a professional and credible manner is itself a deemed violation of the CFP Board’s Standards of Conduct and the duties that CFP professionals have to the organization that licenses them the right to use those marks, as the CFP Board requires that:
+Accordingly, not representing the CFP marks in a professional and credible manner is itself a deemed violation of the CFP Board’s Code and Standards and the duties that CFP professionals have to the organization that licenses them the right to use those marks, as the CFP Board requires that: